bitcoindevkit/bdk-cli/CONTRIBUTING.md

 Security
 --------

-Security is a high priority of BDK; disclosure of security vulnerabilites helps prevent user loss of funds.
+Security is a high priority of BDK; disclosure of security vulnerabilities helps prevent user loss of funds.

 Note that BDK is currently considered "pre-production" during this time, there